BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 Select the vanilla cape first, then the custom cape second, and Transfer Weights.
 {.is-warning}

-Once you have transfered weights to all of the custom armor meshes, you can hide the vanilla armor meshes.
+Once you have transfered weights to all of the custom armor meshes, you can hide the vanilla armor meshes as we won't be needing them anymore.
 ㅤ
 ## Testing the weights
 Now we need to test the weights to see if any need fixing.